orinizri/PlotInShortProject/README.md

 ## 🧐 About <a name = "about"></a>

-In short, data is fun!
+In short, data is fun!</br>
-The purpose of this website is to allow graph plotting in an easy and convenient way, with no prior knowledge!
+The purpose of this website is to allow graph plotting in an easy and convenient way, with no prior knowledge!</br>
-First, copy a table from your Excel to the input field in the website.
+First, copy a table from your Excel to the input field in the website.</br>
-Then, Drag your variables to the graph axes to create graph you need.
+Then, Drag your variables to the graph axes to create graph you need.</br>
-At the left of the screen, the graph can be changed to line or bar graph styles.
+At the left of the screen, the graph can be changed to line or bar graph styles.</br>
-Users can register, sign in and out in order to manage their favorite graphs.
+Users can register, sign in and out in order to manage their favorite graphs.</br>
-The graphs can be saved in favorites and their title, X axis and Y axis titles can be edited there.
+The graphs can be saved in favorites and their title, X axis and Y axis titles can be edited there.</br>
 Statistical descriptives is presented at the bottom of every graph created (if the variable is numeric).
 It includes average, mode, median and range.
-In the future, I would like to add linear regression plot and an option to present more variables in the same graph.
+In the future, I would like to add linear regression plot and an option to present more variables in the same graph.</br>

 ## 🚀 Deployment <a name = "deployment"></a>